Mutual Information-Maximizing Quantized Belief Propagation Decoding of Regular LDPC Codes: MIM-QBP Decoding for Regular LDPC Codes

 \subsection{Remarks}

-For each decoding iteration, the design of $Q_{e}: \mc{L} \times \mc{S}^{d_v} \to \mc{X}$ for the MIM-QBP decoding is quite similar to the design of $Q_v$ introduced in Section \ref{section: MIM-QBP decoding at VN}.
+For each decoding iteration, the design of $Q_{e}: \mc{L} \times \mc{S}^{d_v} \to \mc{X}$ for the MIM-QBP decoding is similar to that of $Q_v$ introduced in Section \ref{section: MIM-QBP decoding at VN}.
 In particular, the same RFs $\phi_v$ and $\phi_{ch}$ can be used for the design of $Q_{e}$ and $Q_{v}$ for a given decoding iteration.
 We thus ignore the details.

-The MIM-QBP decoding leads to a very efficient decoder, namely the MIM-QBP decoder, which can be implemented based only on simple mappings and additions.
-The mappings refer to the RFs (i.e., $\phi_c$, $\phi_v$, and $\phi_{ch}$) and the TSs (i.e., $\Gamma_c$ and $\Gamma_v$, derived from the RFs off-line), and the additions refer to the computation for $\Phi_c$ and $\Phi_v$.
-Compared to the MIM-LUT decoder, the MIM-QBP decoder can greatly reduce the memory consumption.
-Given the design noise standard deviation $\sigma_d$ (i.e., given $P_{L|X}$), the design of the MIM-QBP decoder is essentially determined by the design of the RFs $\phi_c$, $\phi_v$, and $\phi_{ch}$, which is to be carried out off-line.
-We present an efficient design for $\phi_c$, $\phi_v$, and $\phi_{ch}$ in the next section.
+Assume $|\mc{L}|, |\mc{R}|, |\mc{S}|$, $I_\text{max}$, and $\sigma_d$ are given.
+According to the design framework proposed in this section, it is clear that the calculation functions $\Phi_c$ and $\Phi_v$ are fixed, and the TSs $\Gamma_c$ and $\Gamma_v$ are fully determined after choosing RFs $\phi_c$, $\phi_v$, and $\phi_{ch}$.
+This results in a great convenience for designing an MIM-QBP decoder, as we only need to find good and even optimal RFs.
+Furthermore, we propose an efficient design for RFs in the next section.